Frank Wright Memorial Lecture

 He is the author of The Rise of Christian Democracy in Europe (Cornell University Press, 1996), The Logic of Violence in Civil War (Cambridge University Press, 2006), Modern Greece: What Everyone Needs to Know (Oxford University Press, 2015), the co-editor of Order, Conflict, and Violence (Cambridge University Press, 2008) and the Oxford Handbook on Terrorism (Oxford University Press, 2019).
 Professor Kalyvas is also the author of over fifty scholarly articles in five languages, as well as several books and edited volumes in Greek.

-Professor David Armitage delivered the Frank Wright Memorial lecture in the Emeleus Lecture Theatre, Queen's University Belfast on 29 November 2018.
+The 2018 Frank Wright Memorial Lecture was delivered by Professor David Armitage, in the Emeleus Lecture Theatre, Queen's University Belfast on 29 November 2018.

 Professor David Armitage is Lloyd C. Blankfein Professor of History at Harvard University, author of many key works including, most recently, Civil Wars: a history in ideas, and Honorary Professor of Queen’s University Belfast.